ocj137/Synch-MapReduce/README.md

 # Synch-MapReduce

-Some ideas on merging my work w Jie Zhou on network performance with solving some issues in MapReduce.
+Some ideas on merging work w Jie Zhou on network performance with solving some issues in MapReduce.

 To look at this in slide form, run these commands: